 Sole proprietorships and general partnerships are the most common entities to register for a DBA.

-Sole proprietorships and partnerships will obtain a form from the County Recorder in the county where the principal office of the business is located.
+Sole proprietorships and partnerships will obtain a form from the County Recorder in the county where the business’s principal office is located.

-The filing fee for Sole Proprietorships and Partnerships to register for a Certificate of Assumed Name varies by county, but is generally around $25.
+The filing fee for Sole Proprietorships and Partnerships to register for a Certificate of Assumed Name varies by county is generally around $25.

 Corporations and Limited Liability Companies will be charged $20 when filing online or $30 when filing by mail.

-What are the steps to file a DBA in Indiana?
+What are the steps to file for a DBA in Indiana?

 Sole Proprietorships and Partnerships